 Engine, Power and Performance

-Those are more than solid performance specs.
-But they do pale in comparison to the Lucid Air and Tesla Model S Plaid, both of which deliver over 1,000 hp, a figure that used to be only attainable by the most extreme supercars.
-Still, the EQS 450+ can accelerate from zero to 60 mph in 5.5 seconds and reach a top speed of 130 mph.
-The more powerful EQS 580 4MATIC, meanwhile, can launch itself to 62 mph in just 4.1 seconds, though its top speed is identical to that of its single-motor sibling.
+Those are more than solid performance specs, but they do pale in comparison to the Lucid Air and Tesla Model S Plaid, both of which deliver over 1,000 hp, a figure that used to be only attainable by the most extreme supercars.
+Still, the EQS 450+ can accelerate from zero to 60 mph in 5.5 second, the EQS 450 4MATIC in 5.3 seconds and the EQS 580 4MATIC in just 4.1 seconds.
+Whichever model you choose, you can expect a top speed in excess of 130 mph.
 For most drivers, especially those who mainly use their cars to commute and drive around town, that’s more than enough power.

 First Drive Impressions